portworx/px-docs/share-vol-for-nfs.md

 ```

-Use "df -kh" to check if shared volume is mounted on your specified mount point
+Use "df -kh" to check if shared volume is mounted on your specified mount point.

 ```
    df -kh